Keyboard shortcuts

 pdm run test --week 1 --day 5 -- -k task_2

-Task 3: Implement Qwen2ModelWeek1
+Task 3: Implement Qwen3ModelWeek1

 In this course, you will not implement the process of loading the model parameters from the tensor files.
-Instead, we
+Instead, we will load the model using the mlx-lm library, and then we will place the loaded parameters into our model.
+Therefore, the Qwen3ModelWeek1 class will take a MLX model as the constructor argument.

-The Qwen2 model has the following layers:
+The Qwen3 model has the following layers:

 input